abhishekprasad3093/dynamic-from-bulder/README.md

 This project is a dynamic form builder built using Angular.
 The goal was to make it easy for users to build custom forms through a drag-and-drop interface, preview them, and even allow others to fill them out — all without touching any code.

 I’ve added role-based access, so Admins can create/edit templates while normal Users can just fill out forms.
 The app saves templates and submissions locally (for now), but the structure allows for easy backend integration.

+# Part 2: Code Review Exercise

+Issue 1: Missing Authorization Token in API Requests- Both API calls (/user and /dashboard-items) are made without sending an Authorization token, despite the presence of getSessionToken() in ngOnInit.
+This violates both security practices and likely breaks compatibility with dashboard v3 APIs, which typically enforce authenticated access.

+Include the session token in the HTTP headers using HttpHeaders when making requests.

+Issue 2: Use of Template-Driven Forms Instead of Reactive Forms Despite importing FormBuilder, the component is using template-driven forms.
+This is inconsistent with the comment // TODO: JD - Refactor to reactive form next sprint, and violates the Team Orange standard, which prefers reactive forms for all new or refactored components.

+Replace the template-driven form with a proper Reactive Form setup using FormBuilder

+** Hardcoded URLs – Should ideally use an envi  ronment config service.
+** No Error Handling – Add error callbacks to .subscribe().
+** Direct DOM/global access (window.DEBUG = this) – Should be wrapped in a proper debug service.